MadAnalysis/.github/profile/README.md

   MadAnalysis 5 - software repository.
 You can find all the [release versions here](https://github.com/MadAnalysis/madanalysis5/releases).
 * [ma5-expert](https://github.com/MadAnalysis/ma5_expert) : This is a plugin for
   expert mode users.
-It's a tool to read native MadAnalysis 5 cutflows and historgrams and converts them into python data classes.
+It's a tool to read native MadAnalysis 5 cutflows and historgrams which converts them into python data classes.